Audi Q7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi Q7 are $1,130 a year including full coverage.
-Comprehensive costs an estimated $214, collision insurance costs $284, and liability costs around $474.
-Liability-only insurance costs as low as $522 a year, and high-risk driver insurance costs around $2,428.
-16-year-old drivers cost the most to insure at up to $4,424 a year.
+Average insurance rates for an Audi Q7 are $1,130 a year for full coverage.
+Comprehensive costs approximately $214 a year, collision costs $284, and liability insurance is $474.
+Buying just liability costs around $522 a year, with insurance for high-risk drivers costing around $2,428.
+16-year-old drivers receive the highest rates at $4,424 a year or more.

 Average premium for full coverage: $1,130

-Prices are based on $500 physical damage insurance deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for different Q7 trim levels.
+These estimates include $500 deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates are averaged for all states and Q7 trim levels.

-For the average driver, Audi Q7 insurance rates range from as low as $522 for just the minimum liability insurance to a much higher rate of $2,428 for a high-risk insurance policy.
+For a driver around age 40, prices range go from as low as $522 for just liability insurance to a high of $2,428 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.